jbilcke/latent-browser/src/plugins/README.md

 - https://xtendui.com/
 - https://flowrift.com/c/footer/lJxNF?view=preview

+### Icon plugins

+Note: for icons we cannot put then app in the API obviously.. but we can use a wrapper and simple semantic search perhaps

+- Lucide.dev (nice icons)
+- Material Symbols

 ## Creating a custom plugin

 Do not hesitate to contact me on Discord or Twitter, or submit pull requests!